-Starting a new job is an exciting time.
-You arrive at your new office, shake hands with your new coworkers and begin onboarding.
+Starting as a new member in a company is an exciting time.
+You arrive at your new office, shake hands with your new coworkers, get a nice welcome to the team message, and begin onboarding.

-Check out the video below as we welcome our newest Vengresonians from around the world (and share some recent promotions)!
+Check out the video below as we give a warm welcome to our newest Vengresonians from around the world (and share some recent promotions)!

 Welcome New Employees to Build a Remote Team Culture